Trilldog13/vp-data-analytics-interview-example.md/README.md

-## Senior Data Analytics Leadership Interview – Example Framework
+## Senior Data Analytics Leadership Interview – Example of our framework created

 While working on a VP of Data Analytics hire, I had a number of interesting conversations about the balance between technical credibility and leadership capability at senior levels.